 “I asked CEOs and brand managers for five minutes of their time to give me advice.
 Those emails eventually turned into a meeting and the meeting turned into a pitch.
 Those pitch meetings ultimately led to partnerships with massive brands, early on.”

-Using personalized cold email templates ?
+Using personalized email templates for targeted cold outreach ?

 Because cold emailing involves sending emails to many different prospects, personalization may be daunting.
 To make it easier, use personalized cold email templates.

 Fortunately, being a cold email, it doesn’t have to be hyper-personalized.
 You only need two main elements to create personalized cold emails: